DataDog/hiring-engineers/answers.md

 ```

 # To run script on container lauch use

-# To run script on container lauch use
 #  --mount type=bind,src=/home/datadog/config/scripts/,dst=/docker-entrypoint-initdb.d/ \
 CREATE USER 'dduser'@'%' IDENTIFIED WITH mysql_native_password by 'datadog';
 GRANT REPLICATION CLIENT ON *.* TO 'dduser'@'%';